Alice Springs Travel Guide

 2. Visit the Reptile Centre

-This is the largest reptile house in Central Australia and inside you’ll find poisonous snakes like Inland Taipans, Death Adders, and Mulgas, as well as lizards like the Perentie Goanna and Thorny Devils.
+This is the largest reptile house in Central Australia, and inside, you’ll find poisonous snakes like Inland Taipans, Death Adders, and Mulgas, as well as lizards like the Perentie Goanna and Thorny Devils.
+The Gecko Cave is a whole exhibition dedicated to the variations of this species, which is native to Alice Springs.
+You’ll get to see crocodiles through a glass floor and watch lizards being fed.
 They have a daily reptile show that includes the supervised handling of animals.
 It’s super educational and a good place to visit with kids.
-Admission is 20 AUD.
+Admission is 22 AUD.

 3. Go hot air ballooning

 Get an aerial view of the outback by taking a trip in a hot air balloon.
-This is a really popular activity and there are tons of companies offering ballooning in and around Alice.
-It’s not cheap — expect to pay around 315 AUD for a 30-minute flight — but the stunning views are a once-in-a-lifetime experience.
-You can book hour-long flights for 399 AUD, which is a much better deal if you have the cash to splash out.
+This is a really popular activity, and there are tons of companies offering ballooning in and around Alice.
+It’s not cheap — expect to pay around 350 AUD for a 30-minute flight — but the stunning views are a once-in-a-lifetime experience.
+You can book hour-long flights for 430 AUD, which is a much better deal if you have the cash to splash out.
+Many companies will pick you up at your accommodation and take you to the meeting point.
+Though the flight is short, the whole experience takes at least four hours.
+Weather concerns may keep a flight from happening, so it’s a good idea to book it for your first day in the area in case it needs to be rescheduled.

 4. Wander Alice Springs Desert Park

-Just 15 kilometers (9 miles) from the center of town lies this park where you can see hundreds of species of plants and animals such as barking spiders, emus, dingoes, and more!
+Just 7 kilometers (4.3 miles) from the center of town lies this park where you can see hundreds of species of plants and animals such as barking spiders, emus, dingoes, and more!
 Spanning over 3,000 acres, it’s an excellent way to learn about the region’s environment.
+There are multiple walking trails that will take you through different botanical regions like woodlands, desert rivers, and sand dunes.
+You can see native birds of prey in the Nature Theater and visit the Nocturnal House for a glimpse at some endangered species.
 They have information on local wildlife as well as Aboriginal survival, including traditional techniques used for finding food and water.
-Admission is 37 AUD and children under five enter free.
+Admission is 39.50 AUD and children under five enter free.

 5. Tour the MacDonnell Ranges

 The ridges of the MacDonnell Ranges run parallel to the east and west of town and cover 644 kilometers (400 miles) of the Outback.
 The park is great for a day of hiking or a longer camping tour.
 There are over 200 species of birds here, as well as tons of wildlife, including wallabies, red treefrogs, dingoes, and more.
 Pretty much every tour operator in town can help you organize a trip.
-Half-day tours start around 70 AUD per person while full-day tours cost around 175 AUD.
+Half-day tours start around 155 AUD per person while full-day tours start around 235 AUD.

 Other Things to See and Do in Alice Springs